xwings/miemietron/README.md

 mihomo is written in Go.
 On routers with limited RAM, Go's garbage collector and goroutine overhead matter.
 Miemietron uses jemalloc, pooled relay buffers, and lazy-allocated crypto streams to stay under 100 MB VSZ even with 500+ concurrent torrent connections + 4K video streaming.

+## Tested On

+Only tested on vanilla OpenWrt with OpenClash.
+The firmware used for testing is [xwingswrt](https://github.com/xwings/xwingswrt).
+Other variants of OpenWrt (iStoreOS, ImmortalWrt, etc.) have not been tested and may have compatibility issues.

 ## Features

 ### Protocols